apache/beam/website/www/site/content/en/documentation/ml/orchestration.md

 #### Preprocess

 The Transform component searches the `module_file` for a definition of the function `preprocessing_fn`.
-This function is the central concept of the `tf.transform` library.The [TFX documentation](https://www.tensorflow.org/tfx/transform/get_started#define_a_preprocessing_function) describes this function:
+This function is the central concept of the `tf.transform` library.
+The [TFX documentation](https://www.tensorflow.org/tfx/transform/get_started#define_a_preprocessing_function) describes this function:

 > The preprocessing function is the most important concept of tf.Transform.
 The preprocessing function is a logical description of a transformation of the dataset.
 The preprocessing function accepts and returns a dictionary of tensors, where a tensor means Tensor or SparseTensor.
 There are two kinds of functions used to define the preprocessing function:
 >1.
 Any function that accepts and returns tensors.
 These add TensorFlow operations to the graph that transform raw data into transformed data.
 >2.
 Any of the analyzers provided by tf.Transform.
 Analyzers also accept and return tensors, but unlike TensorFlow functions, they do not add operations to the graph.
 Instead, analyzers cause tf.Transform to compute a full-pass operation outside of TensorFlow.
 They use the input tensor values over the entire dataset to generate a constant tensor that is returned as the output.
 For example, tft.min computes the minimum of a tensor over the dataset. tf.Transform provides a fixed set of analyzers, but this will be extended in future versions.

 Therefore, `preprocesing_fn` can contain all tf operations that accept and return tensors, as well as specific `tf.transform` operations.
-In the example below, we use the former to convert all incoming captions to lowercase letters only, while the latter does a full pass on all the data in our dataset to compute the average length of the captions used for a follow-up preprocessing step.
+In the following example, we use the former to convert all incoming captions to lowercase letters only, while the latter does a full pass on all the data in our dataset to compute the average length of the captions used for a follow-up preprocessing step.

 {{< highlight file="sdks/python/apache_beam/examples/ml-orchestration/tfx/coco_captions_utils.py" >}}
 {{< code_sample "sdks/python/apache_beam/examples/ml-orchestration/tfx/coco_captions_utils.py" tfx_preprocessing_fn >}}